afintech510/Host-Hampton/replit.md

 ## Overview

-This is a full-stack party booking application built for "Host Hampton" - a children's party planning service.
-The application features a modern React frontend with both a marketing landing page and a step-by-step booking form, plus an Express.js backend with database integration.
-The marketing page showcases themed party options and funnels users to the detailed booking form to capture party information including themes, add-ons, child details, and contact information.
+This is a comprehensive party booking and management platform built for "Host Hampton" - a children's party planning service.
+The application features:

+1. **Marketing Landing Page**: Showcases themed party options with service tiles and contact modules
+2. **Legacy Booking Form**: Original multi-step form for party bookings
+3. **Kids Party Designer Tool**: New interactive booking system with event type selection and real-time pricing
+4. **Admin Dashboard**: Complete management system for tracking bookings, quotes, payments, and inventory
+5. **Database Integration**: Full PostgreSQL schema supporting both legacy and new management systems

+The platform serves as both a customer-facing booking tool and a comprehensive business management solution.

 ## User Preferences